April 30, 2007

 Elaborations

-For growth-curve modeling, another way to model nonlinearities is to use what is called a "piecewise growth model."
+For growth-curve modeling, another way to model nonlinearities is to use what is called a "piecewise" or "bilinear" growth-curve model.
 For instance if there were five waves which were centered the linear time variable would be {-1,-2,0,1,2}.
-Say we want the slope to change after wave 3, we would add to the model two time variables: {-1,-2,0,0,0} and {0,0,0,1,2}.
+Say we want the slope to change after wave 3, we would add to the model two time variables: {-2,-1,0,0,0} and {0,0,0,1,2}.
 The first variable would model the linear slope for waves 1 to 3 and second for waves 3 to 5.
-Note these two slopes may vary.
+Note these these two slopes may vary across persons or dyads and may be correlated.
+Alternatively, the deflection in slopes can be measured by using {-2,-1,0, 1, 2} and {0,0,0,1,2}.
+The first variable would model the linear slope for waves 1 to 5 and second the change in the slope that occurs at wave 3.

 Data and Files